Christophe Arend

 Christophe Arend (born 12 August 1975) is a French politician of La République En Marche!
-(LREM) who has been serving as a member of the French National Assembly since the 2017 elections, representing the department of Moselle.
+(LREM) who served as a member of the French National Assembly from the 2017 elections until 2022, representing Moselle's 6th constituency.

+Political career

-In parliament, Arend serves as member of the Committee on Sustainable Development and Spatial Planning.
-In addition to her committee assignments, he is part of the French-German Parliamentary Friendship Group.
+In parliament, Arend served as member of the Committee on Sustainable Development and Spatial Planning.
+In addition to his committee assignments, he was part of the French-German Parliamentary Friendship Group.

 In April 2018, Arend joined other co-signatories around Sébastien Nadot in officially filing a request for a commission of inquiry into the legality of French weapons sales to the Saudi-led coalition fighting in Yemen, days before an official visit of Saudi Crown Prince Mohammed bin Salman to Paris.